jwplayer/jwplayer-documentation/docs/customization/css-skinning/skins_reference.md

+# CSS Skinning Reference

 This article acts as a reference for styling all interface components of JW Player 7.
 This skinning model uses CSS and web fonts, and all controls are overlaid on top of the player with HTML.

 When styling these elements, there are a few conventions to keep in mind.
 All internal classes are prefixed with **jw-** in order to protect the player from external stylesheets.
 The original DOM element that we initialize is called the Main Div.